-After a distinguished teaching career at the college and university levels, Michael Todd Krueger has dedicated himself to the cause of the adult avocational singer and to singing as a life-long proposition.
-Krueger currently serves as conductor and music director for two of the most prominent auditioned community choruses along the Colorado Front Range.
+Michael Todd Krueger currently serves as conductor and music director for two of the outstanding auditioned community choruses along the Colorado Front Range.
 Voices West, with 65 members, is based in Littleton, Colorado and draws its members from the south Denver metro area.
-The 120-voice Larimer Chorale in Fort Collins and performs throughout northern Colorado.
-Krueger is also director of the adult choir and minister of music at King of Glory Lutheran Church in Arvada, Colorado, and he maintains an active voice studio specifically for adults.
+The 120-voice Larimer Chorale is located in Fort Collins and performs throughout northern Colorado.
+Krueger is also minister of music and director of the King's Singers adult choir at King of Glory Lutheran Church in Arvada, Colorado.
 Through these endeavors, he has become known for his inspiring musical leadership and a uniquely healthy approach to ensemble singing for adults.

 A versatile conductor comfortable in both instrumental and vocal media, Krueger’s recent conducting opportunities have included: Orff’s Carmina Burana, Brahms’ Ein Deutsches Requiem, Karl Jenkins: The Armed Man: A Mass for Peace, Beethoven’s Mass in C Major, the Requiem by Maurice Duruflé, The Creation by Franz Joseph Haydn, Handel’s Messiah and the Mass of the Children by John Rutter.